bycdiaz/curriculum/python/basic_python/introduction_to_python_programming.md

 ### Introduction
 Python is a general-purpose programming language created in the late 1980s by Guido van Rossum.
 In recent years, Python has grown rapidily and has become one of the most popular languages today.
 The [2019 Stack Overflow Developer Survey](https://insights.stackoverflow.com/survey/2019) ranked Python as the 4th most *popular* programming language.
-But what is probably more interesting is that the same survey ranked Python as the 2nd most *loved* and the most *wanted* language... period.
+But what is probably more interesting is that according to the survey, Python was 2nd most *loved* language and the most *wanted* language... period.
+Let that marinate for a bit.
+Programmers love writing code in Python, it continues to grow in popularity and it's wanted by others.
+That's pretty remarkable.

+But what makes Python so special?

-Much of it's success comes from the fact that Python is fairly easy to learn and is a great language for beginners who desire to learn computer programming.
+There are many reasons but much of its success comes from the fact that Python is fairly easy to learn and is a great language for beginners who desire to learn computer programming.
 In fact, many universities teach Python in their introductory computer sciences courses.

 Here is an example of the classic "Hello, World!" program using Python: